 The formulas that we will be using are,

-From the above picture, it can be seen that with two different formulas give the same rounding result for the same number.
+From the above picture, we can see that with two different formulas give the same rounding result for the same number.
 Here we are working to round the number to its nearest 1000.
 For each of the numbers when the hundred place digit is greater or equal to number 5 the formula will round up the result.
 If the hundred place digit is less than 5 than the formula will round down the number.

-To round up any number to its nearest 1000 you can use the ROUNDUP function where the num_digit should be set as -3.
-So, the formula in this will be, =ROUNDUP (Cell, -3).
+To round up any number to its nearest 1000 you can use the ROUNDUP function where the num_digit should be -3.
+So, the formula in this will be,

-Excel Round to Nearest 1000 using the MROUND function
+4. Round to Nearest 1000 Using MROUND function

-Another useful function that can be used to round number is the MROUND function.
-The syntax of the MROUND function is =MROUND (number, multiple).
 Here the number is the desired number which is rounded up/down.
-The multiple arguments are used here to round up or down the number to the nearest multiple of this value.
+We used multiple arguments here to round up or down the number to the nearest multiple of this value.

-In the above picture, we can see, the 2nd argument is set to 1000.
-So, any number will be rounded up/down to the nearest multiple of this value.
+In the above picture, we set the 2nd argument to 1000.
+So, we can round any number up/down to the nearest multiple of this value.

-Round Down Numbers to Nearest 1000 using the FLOOR Function
+5. Round Down Numbers to Nearest 1000 Using FLOOR Function

-The FLOOR Function can be used to round down a number.
+We can use the FLOOR Function to round down a number.
 Here we will round down different numbers to its nearest 1000.
 We will use different positive and negative numbers to see how the formula works.

 From the above formula we can see that when we use a negative number in the 2nd argument which is the multiple to which you want to round, the 1st argument needs to be negative too.
 Otherwise, it will give a #NUM error.

-Excel Roundup to Nearest 1000 Using Ceiling Function
+6. Roundup to Nearest 1000 Using CEILING Function

-While the FLOOR function rounds down a number the ceiling function is used to round up a number.
+While the FLOOR function rounds down a number, we can use the CEILING function to round up a number.
 We can round up a number to its nearest 1000 using the CEILING function.

 Just like the FLOOR function.
 In the CEILING function when you use a negative number in the 2nd argument your first argument should also be negative otherwise it will give us a #NUM error.

-Rounding a Number to its Nearest 1000 Using Custom Number Formatting
+7. Rounding a Number to Its Nearest 1000 Using Custom Number Formatting

 By using the custom number formatting, we can round up/down a number to its nearest 1000 value.
 Suppose you want to round the number 8490 to its nearest 1000.
 The nearest 1000 of 8490 is 8000.
 Using the custom number format, we can write this rounded number as 8k.
-The nearest thousand number of –8590 is -9000 which can be written as 9K using the custom number formatting.
+The nearest thousand number of –8590 is -9000 which we can write as 9K using the Custom Number Formatting.
 For doing this custom number formatting follow the steps below.

 - First, select the cells where you want to apply the formatting.
 Here we select the cells B2: B7.